alan-turing-institute/ancient-greek-semantic-space/README.md

 Code relative to the project on Ancient Greek semantic space.
 Project team (in alphabetical order): Barbara McGillivray (Turing/Cambridge), Philomen Probert (Oxford), Martina Astrid Rodda (Oxford/Turing), enrichment student at Turing from January to June 2019.

 * evaluation_text_processing.py.
-This script was developed by Barbara McGillivray in March-April 2019.
+This Python 3 script was developed by Barbara McGillivray in March-April 2019.
 It takes as input a series of parameter values, as well as files relative to various semantic spaces created by the DISSECT tool on the Diorisis Ancient Greek corpus and files relative to three Ancient Greek lexicons, and returns a series of files containing the results of three evaluation approaches.

 The script can be run on a local computer, or on a linux virtual machine.
-It uses Python 3.

 Use:

-1. Change definition of main directory on lines 77-81.
+1. Change definition of main directory in lines 77-81.
 2. Run script from command line: python evaluation_text_processing.py
 3. Enter values of parameters:
   a.
 "What is the window size?".
 Enter 1, 5, or 10, depending on the size of context window for co-occurrence matrix.